MicrosoftDocs/powerbi-docs/articles/powerbi-service-get-data-from-files.md

 ### Import or connect to files

-You can upload Excel, Power BI Desktop, and CSV files from your computer, or connect to them on OneDrive for Business or OneDrive Personal.
+You can bring in Excel, Power BI Desktop, and CSV files from your computer, or connect to them on OneDrive for Business or OneDrive Personal.
 Here's the advantage of connecting to files on OneDrive: Changes to a file on OneDrive appear automatically in the dashboards and reports connected to the file in Power BI.

-**Important**: In Power BI Preview, the maximum file size is 250 megabytes for any file you upload to your Power BI site.
+**Important**: The maximum file size is 250 megabytes for any file you upload to your Power BI site.

 1. Starting from the dashboard to which you want to add the workbook data, select **Get Data** at the bottom of the left navigation pane.